msillano/ms_symtools/PrettyPrintItems/README.md

 The **PrettyPrintItems** output document is useful documentation per itself,  but you can also cut a branch and insert it in any of your pages: HTML, markdown (not GitHub flavor), Doxygen, etc.. keeping colors and dynamicity.

-For more info you can download the prettyPrimt SyMenu help (
+For more info you can download the prettyPrimt SyMenu help (prettyPrintItems.chm)